-In the following steps, you reset the total amount of urinary glucose to zero every 24 hours by adding one event trigger and five event functions.
+In the following steps, you reset the total amount of urinary glucose to zero every 24 hours by adding one event trigger and three event functions.

-1 Click the plus icon on the Browser toolbar.
+- Click the plus icon on the browser toolbar.
 Select Add Event.
-The app moves the focus to the last empty row in the Events table.

-- 2 Enter the following event trigger: time >= (num day+1)timeDay. - 3 In the next EventFcn row, enter Urinary_Glucose_Excr_AUC_24hr = 0.
+The app moves the focus to the last empty row in the Events table. - 2 Enter the following event trigger: floor(time/timeDay)>num day. - 3 In the next EventFcn row, enter Urinary_Glucose_Excr_AUC = 0.